ayrat555/ayrat555.github.io/_posts/2022-08-08-async-processing.md

   <footer><cite title="Async book">From the Rust's Async book</cite></footer>
 </blockquote>

 For some lightweight background tasks, it's cheaper to run them on the same thread using async instead of starting one thread per worker.
+That's why we implemented this kind of processing in fang.
+Its key features:

+- Each worker is started as a tokio task
+- If any worker fails during task execution, it's restarted
+- Tasks are saved to a Postgres database.
+Instead of diesel, [tokio-postgres](https://github.com/sfackler/rust-postgres) is used to interact with a db
-The threaded processing uses the [diesel](https://github.com/diesel-rs/diesel) ORM which blocks the thread
+- The implementation is based on traits so it's easy to implement additonal backends (redis, in-memory) to store tasks.
+The threaded processing uses the [diesel](https://github.com/diesel-rs/diesel) ORM which blocks the thread.

 ## Usage

+### Define a job

 ```rust
 use fang::serde::{Deserialize, Serialize};